What is a Tummy Tuck?

 Tummy Tuck Procedure

 Variations in this procedure usually involve the length of the main incision.
 The operation may take from 2 to 6 hours.
-In a traditional tummy tuck, Dr. DeRoberts makes one incision that runs very low on the abdomen, generally below the bikini line so that the scar is hidden.
+In a traditional tummy tuck, Dr. DeRoberts or Dr. Armenta makes one incision that runs very low on the abdomen, generally below the bikini line so that the scar is hidden.
 The length of the incision depends upon the amount of skin needing to excised.
 A second incision is made around the belly button to address the upper abdomen.